 The following spring most of the port wine will be transported to Oporto where the more even, temperate climate guarantees a long, slow maturation process.
 The lodges hold thousands of elongated old oak casks, known as “pipes” which hold approximately 712 bottles of port.

 Vintage, traditional Late Bottled Vintage (LBV) and Crusted Port can be kept for sometime and may benefit from medium to long term storage.
 The port bottles should be stored on their side with the label or white paint splash uppermost – this keeps the cork moist and, if the label was to the top, the sediment or crust will be on the other side, simplifying the later port decanting.

-Aged tawny and Colheita port will stay in good condition for a few years if stored in a cool, dark place – don’t keep any port wine near a radiator or central heating boiler!
-Other port wines like ruby and modern LBV can be stored upright and should keep for a year or two before opening but they will not improve anymore in the bottle.
+Aged Tawny Port and Colheita Port will stay in good condition for a few years if stored in a cool, dark place – don’t keep any port wine near a radiator or central heating boiler!
+Other port wines like ruby and modern LBV Port can be stored upright and should keep for a year or two before opening but they will not improve anymore in the bottle.